Georgia Dept. of Community Affairs (DCA); State Codes Advisory Committee (SCAC)

 State code must be enforced in local jurisdictions.

-The Department of Community Affairs Board acted on November 9, 2021, to adopt the TMT provisions.
+The tall mass timber provisions went into effect in 2022.
 The 2022 Georgia Amendments (see link to the webpage, above) to the 2018 IBC is effective January 1, 2022.

 There is an annual cycle considering amendments to certain current codes on a rotating basis (certain codes are considered one year, other codes the next), and successful amendments are published cumulatively and effective at the first of each year.
 The adoption of new editions of the International Codes editions occurs on a 6-year cycle.